indigophillips/redux-tutorial/README.md

    - create an `AddImage` component to enter the URL

-## Try these next

-_As a user, I want to click a button next to any word and delete it from the list so that I can remove any mistakes I make._
+### _As a user, I want to click a button next to any word and delete it from the list so that I can remove any mistakes I make._

  - You'll need a new action creator and a modified reducer
  - You'll probably need to add `mapDispatchToProps` in `WordContainer`.
 Look at the [Redux Basics Tutorial](http://redux.js.org/docs/basics/UsageWithReact.html) if you get stuck.

-_As a user, I want to click a button next to any image and delete it from the list so that I can get rid of pics that just aren't cute anymore._
+### _As a user, I want to click a button next to any image and delete it from the list so that I can get rid of pics that just aren't cute anymore._

-## Stretch

-_As a user, I want to filter words based on letters I type so that I can find the word I'm looking for._
+### _As a user, I want to filter words based on letters I type so that I can find the word I'm looking for._

-_As a user, I want to attach a description to each image so that I can... describe it._
+### _As a user, I want to attach a description to each image so that I can... describe it._

-_As a user, I want to attach meta information in the form of one-word tags to each image so that I can classify it._
+### _As a user, I want to attach meta information in the form of one-word tags to each image so that I can classify it._

-_As a user, I want to filter the list of images by tag so that I can see only some of my gallery at a time._
+### _As a user, I want to filter the list of images by tag so that I can see only some of my gallery at a time._